 With characters from cartoons, fairy tales, movies, and television shows, kids just pop in the partner for each name.
 Purple Trail provides 20 characters on the list with an answer key just in case you aren’t sure yourself.
 Plus, you can add more couples for even more fun.
 Whoever guesses the most right wins.

 Party Games for Adults

-Maybe you are planning a group gathering of your own when cupid arrives this year.
+Maybe you’re planning a group gathering of your own when cupid arrives this year.
 For some great games that adults can play, these options will keep the party going.

 4. All Paired Up

 This first game could be played at a party for kids as well.
-But it really fits in great for an adult party ice-breaker, especially for singles.
+But it really fits in great as an adult party ice-breaker, especially for singles.